jjvanzon/Piano-Playing-Docs/pieces-to-play.md

 Preferring moderately difficult pieces.
 [Chopin Ballade Ⅱ](chopin-ballade-2) • for studying • not for performing
-Demoting  [Mozart Sonata Facile KV 545 Part 1](mozart-sonata-facile-part-1) to practice piece, not performance piece, for now.
+Demoting  [Mozart Sonata Facile KV 545 Part 1](mozart-sonata-facile-part-1) to practice piece.

 Might Like to Play
 ------------------